mukhtar-github/react-advanced/README.md

 In Javascript, the first return in a function overriddes the subsequent returns that follows.

-You can setup the whole application inside of one component.
-It's just about if the condition is not met then you have your default return.
+You can setup the whole application inside one component.
+It's about if a condition is not met, then you have your default to return.
+Example is when loading a user's page, and if not found then the default signing up page loads instead.

 ### useEffect and Conditional Rendering Corresponding Projects